 Chemical Sector Playbook

 The Playbook for an Effective All-Hazards Chemical Sector Response provides a Standard Operating Procedure (SOP) to assist the Chemical Sector in preparing for, responding to, and recovering from an all-hazards emergency.
-This SOP defines the respective roles and responsibilities of the Chemical SCC and the Chemical SSA as well as their interaction in support of a coordinated public-private sector response to an all-hazards emergency.
+This SOP defines the respective roles and responsibilities of the Chemical SCC and the Chemical SRMA as well as their interaction in support of a coordinated public-private sector response to an all-hazards emergency.

 Chemical Sector Security Awareness Guide